zerolagtime/linux-audit-reporting/README.md

 reads by a non-auditor much more obvious.

 ### Basic Reports
-A few overview reports are run which set context and leverage the existing anlysis tools that come with Linux.
+The software runs a few overview reports, which set context and leverage Linux's existing anlysis tools.
 ```
 =================================================
 === AUDIT REPORT: Summary